 However, in this agreement the solar rate is fixed, which disables the price from increasing over a seven-year period.
 At the end of the seven-year agreement, the zoo has the option to buy the system.

-The zoo’s new exhibit, a 1.56-megawatt solar system, will cost about $11 million.
+Weighing the costs The zoo’s new exhibit, a 1.56-megawatt solar system, will cost about $11 million.

 Specific details about the project’s funding are not disclosed.
 However, as a leader with green building practices, PNC Bank has funded the project for Melink through New Market Tax Credits, which are low-income economic development tax credits.